Kurdistan Region Parliament: 1992 elections

 On 19 May 1992, 6 months after Kurds had gained their freedom, the first elections were held.
-Due to the 7% threshold the only parties which had a chance of winning seats in parliament were the KDP and the PUK.
-The election resulted in a narrow victory for the KDP, which with 45% of the vote gained 51 seats while the PUK with 44% of the vote gained 49 seats.
-However, due to allegations of election fraud they divided the seats 50–50 and created a unity government.
-The government however collapsed and resulted in a civil war breaking out in 1994.
+Due to the 7% threshold, the only parties with a chance of winning seats in parliament were the KDP and the PUK.
+The election resulted in a narrow victory for the KDP, with 45% of the vote, gaining 51 seats, while the PUK, with 44% of the vote, gained 49 seats.
+However, due to allegations of election fraud, they divided the seats 50–50 and created a unity government.
+The government, however, collapsed, resulting in a civil war in 1994.
 The last parliamentary meeting was held in 1996.
-It resulted in the creation of two Kurdish states, a PUK-controlled state based in Silemani and a KDP-controlled state based in Hewler, both proclaiming themselves as legitimate rulers of Kurdistan.
+It resulted in the creation of two Kurdish states, a PUK-controlled state based in Silemani and a KDP-controlled state based in Erbil, both proclaiming themselves as legitimate rulers of Kurdistan.

 2005 elections

 The primary goal of the 2005 elections was to end party-rule in the Kurdistan Region and unify the two major parties—the Kurdistan Democratic Party (KDP) and the Patriotic Union of Kurdistan (PUK)—who fought a civil war in the mid-1990s over territorial disputes and control of the Kurdistan Region.
-Previously, the region was divided up by administrative provinces that were under control of either the KDP or the PUK.
-In 2004, the two parties created one unified list or coalition called the Democratic Patriotic Alliance of Kurdistan, which included several smaller parties as well.
-Not surprisingly, the coalition received the majority of votes (an overwhelming 90%) allowing the KDP and PUK to effectively divide key positions in government.
+Previously, the region was divided by administrative provinces under the control of either the KDP or the PUK.
+In 2004, the two parties created one unified list or coalition called the Democratic Patriotic Alliance of Kurdistan, which included several smaller parties.
+Not surprisingly, the coalition received the majority of votes (an overwhelming 90%), allowing the KDP and PUK to divide key positions in government effectively.
 The coalition achieved 104 of the 111 seats in parliament.

 In June 2012, the IKP held its first official meeting with Massoud Barzani as the elected president.
 After six long months, the IKP finally agreed on administration positions.
 In 2006, the government was selected with Nechervan Idris Barzani as prime minister.
 The parties also negotiated terms for the prime minister.
 Nechervan Barzani, who is a member of the KDP, was expected to serve two years and would be replaced with a PUK candidate in 2008.

 Governorate elections were held in Iraq, in 2005, including in the three Kurdish provinces.
 The elections resulted in a KDP victory in Hewler and Dohuk with PUK a victory in Silemani.
 In total the PUK won the most votes in these 3 provinces together with a total of 765,544 votes (43.4%) however they won only 48 seats while the KDP with 741,483 votes (42%) won 62 seats.
 Other parties won only 4 seats in Kurdish provinces.
 Kurdish parties also won majorities in Nineveh and Kirkuk.